Everything You Need to Know About San Francisco's Historic Sutro Baths

 History of Sutro Baths

-Best Time of Day to Visit Sutro Baths
+Best Time to Snap A Photo at Sutro Baths

 While the best time to visit the Sutro Baths is debatable, many agree that the view at sunset is best.
 If possible, visit during the week, as the baths can become fairly crowded on the weekend.

-If you are driving, simply take Geary Boulevard west and you'll eventually run into the ruins.
+If you are driving, simply take Geary Blvd. west and you'll eventually run into the ruins.
 There is plenty of parking in the area.
-If you're taking mass transit, the 38 bus runs close to the ruins.
-Other bus lines that will get you close include the 5, 18 and 31.
+If you're taking mass transit, the 38 Muni bus runs close to the ruins.
+Other Muni bus lines that will get you close include the 5, 18 and 31.